 Plant-based Grilling Ideas

 When moving to a plant-based or vegan diet, knowing what to grill on a nice summer day can be a challenge.
-Most traditional barbecue recipes centre entirely on animal products.
+Most traditional barbecue recipes center entirely on animal products.

 Store-bought vegan alternatives may be an option, but many vegan meat alternatives fall apart on the grill.
 Seitan is a great option for a vegan protein that grills easily.
 Blocks of tofu and tempeh are also delicious on the grill.